blorente/beyond-the-loop/_drafts/2020-08-05-you-should-learn-rust...-as-a-second-language.md

 }
 ```

 When a function changes one of its parameters like that, it's called a **side effect**.
+Side effects are generally best avoided.

 _There are many examples of why this is generally a bad thing, but it's not something I want to argue in this article.
-Instead, I'll direct you to this great piece of content on side effects: _
+There are many great articles out there arguing for it.
+Search for "immutability"._

+In Rust, **you need to say which of your variables are expected to change**.
+Therefore, you always know whether a function will change what you pass to it, whithuot having to look at the code.

+This is invaluable when you are working in a big project with lots of moving pieces.
+The less you need to know about the other pieces, the better!

 ##